Plants in Iceland | Flora Under the Arctic Circle

 Iceland moss is confusingly not actually a moss but a lichen.

-Contrary to its name, Iceland moss is actually not a moss, it's a lichen.
+Contrary to its name, Iceland moss is actually not a moss; it's a lichen.
 Algae and fungus form a mutually beneficial relationship to create lichen, a dynamic symbiote.
-Along with moss, lichen is thought to be one of the first plant species to colonise the barren lava landscape and it can be considered an extremophile as it tends to thrive in extreme conditions.
+Along with moss, lichen is thought to be one of the first plant species to colonize the barren lava landscape, and it can be considered an extremophile as it tends to thrive in extreme conditions.

-Iceland moss has the appearance of a moss which is where it gets its name.
-It is called 'fjallagrös' which translates to 'mountain grass', and it has long been revered for its medicinal properties.
-It is used to treat loss of appetite, the common cold, irritation of the mouth or throat, dry coughs, indigestions, fevers, lung disease; the list goes on!
+Iceland moss has the appearance of a moss, which is where it gets its name.
+It is called 'fjallagros', which translates to 'mountain grass,' and it has long been revered for its medicinal properties.
+It is used to treat loss of appetite, the common cold, irritation of the mouth or throat, dry coughs, indigestion, fevers, lung disease, and the list goes on!

-The main form of preparation is steeping the lichen in hot water to make a tea or it can be heated in milk for extra comfort.
-In times of hardship, Iceland moss was eaten and today, it has been used to flavour some liquors and schnapps.
+The main form of preparation is steeping the lichen in hot water to make tea, or it can be heated in milk for extra comfort.
+In times of hardship, Iceland moss was eaten, and today, it has been used to flavor some liquors and schnapps.

 Reindeer Moss (Cladonia rangiferina)